 You can expect your counsellor to provide reframing of your issues and at times present different options for you to experiment with.
 You will feel deeply listened to and supported as you consider your future priorities and challenges.
 As you move through your counselling journey, which may be a few sessions to a few years, you should begin to feel better about yourself, gain an understanding of your symptoms and experiences, and build hope and optimism for the future.

 There’s a mystery to all transitions of the female body.
 We don’t know when they’ll happen or how they’ll be.
 For some people, the menopause transition brings about a sense of relief and freedom - the end of periods and accompanying PMS, of worrying about birth control, the lessening of societal expectations regarding parenthood and relationships, and anticipation for a time of vitality and renewal.
 For many others, it is a time of major disruption - physical, emotional, and spiritual, with feelings of shame, grief and loss.

 Although menopause is the end of your childbearing years, it is also the beginning of another fruitful life phase.
-It doesn’t mean the end of purpose, of power, of sex and passion, of romance, of caring and nurturing others, of big achievements, of a vital and healthy body, of adventure, or of peace and tranquillity.
+It doesn’t mean the end of purpose, power, sex and passion, romance, caring and nurturing others, big achievements, a vital and healthy body, adventure, or of peace and tranquillity.
 With patience, knowledge, and solid support, this transition can be deep and nourishing, creating solid foundations for your next phase of growth and evolution.